bkennedy04/AnimalOutcomes/README.md

 Animal Outcomes
 ==============================

 Predict the outcomes of an Austin animal shelter.
+You can download the origional dataset [here](https://www.kaggle.com/c/shelter-animal-outcomes/data).

 Project Organization
 ------------